julianjuko/subset-prompter/README.md

 The syntax for specifying the data path is important:

 - A single period `.` indicates a direct parent-child relationship between keys.
-- Two periods `..` signify an abstraction level which could be either an array or an object (similar to `Record<string, object>` type in TypeScript).
-In such cases, all corresponding values are consolidated at that level as part of the bottom-level subset.
+- Two or more periods such as `..` or `...` signify one or more "blank" abstraction levels between the keys which could be either an array or an object (similar to `Record<string, object>` type in TypeScript).
+In such cases, all corresponding values are consolidated at each abstraction level as part of the bottom-level subset.

 For instance, given the following JSON object: